Climate and Average Weather Year Round in Moscow Russia

 The brighter period of the year lasts for 3.4 months, from May 3 to August 16, with an average daily incident shortwave energy per square meter above 4.9 kWh.
-The brightest day of the year is June 19, with an average of 6.1 kWh.
+The brightest month of the year in Moscow is June, with an average of 6.0 kWh.

 The darker period of the year lasts for 4.0 months, from October 18 to February 19, with an average daily incident shortwave energy per square meter below 1.5 kWh.
-The darkest day of the year is December 21, with an average of 0.4 kWh.
+The darkest month of the year in Moscow is December, with an average of 0.4 kWh.

 The topography within 2 miles of Moscow contains only modest variations in elevation, with a maximum elevation change of 187 feet and an average elevation above sea level of 470 feet.
 Within 10 miles contains only modest variations in elevation (515 feet).
 Within 50 miles also contains significant variations in elevation (725 feet).